Nikhil29/Linux-Tips-and-Tricks/README.md

-# Linux-Tweaks
+# Linux-Tips-and-Tricks
-Some linux performance tweaks and bug solutions
+Tips and tricks for Linux Mint.
+It contains solutions to some common problems faced by Linux mint users.